 Cons

-What to Consider When Choosing the Best Air Purifier for Wildfire Smoke
+What to Consider When Choosing an Air Purifier for Wildfire Smoke

 Filtration

-The best home air purifiers use mechanical HEPA filtration to remove larger unwanted particles combined with activated carbon filtration, which targets smaller pollutants.
+The best home air purifiers use mechanical HEPA filtration to remove larger unwanted particles combined with activated-carbon filtration, which targets smaller pollutants.
 HEPA air filters trap 99.97 percent of particles with a size of 0.3 microns or larger.
-That includes a range of air pollutants and allergens such as pollen, pet dander, dust mite waste, mold spores, smoke, and smoke odors.
+That includes a range of air pollutants and allergens such as pollen, pet dander, dust mite waste, mold spores, wildfire smoke, and smoke particles/odors.

 - HEPA filters last 6 to 12 months and then need to be replaced.
 Look for an air purifier that uses “true HEPA” or “HEPA” filters.
 Purifiers labeled “HEPA-type” or “HEPA-like” often don’t have a real HEPA filter at all.
 These types of filters don’t always meet U.S. Department of Energy standards, which requires 99.97 percent filtration of 0.3-micron particles.
 Keep in mind that HEPA filters trap particles, not odors and gases.
-For filtering smoke, consider an added activated carbon filter.
-Activated carbon filters capture and hold airborne molecules like odors and gases on their surface.
-People use them to eliminate common home odors like pet odors and cooking smells.
+For filtering smoke, consider an added activated-carbon filter.
+Activated-carbon filters capture and hold airborne particles and molecules like odors and gases on their surface.
+People use them to eliminate common home odors like pet and cooking smells.
 They may also capture some of the gaseous molecules found in wildfire smoke and reduce the strong odor of it.

-- Prefilters capture large particles in the air before reaching and clogging the filtration system.
+- Prefilters capture large particles in the air before they reach and clog the filtration system.
 HEPA filters are more costly to replace than prefilters, so the inclusion of both saves money in the long run.
 Maintaining the prefilter involves monthly cleaning and replacing it if it gets damaged.

-- Activated carbon filters remove unwanted odors and VOCs (volatile organic compounds), which are commonly found in household products.
+- Activated-carbon filters remove unwanted odors and VOCs, which are commonly found in household products.
 These contaminants are removed by absorption and adsorption.
 The carbon filter chemically attracts the unwanted elements and traps them in interior pores (absorption) or on its textured surface (adsorption).
 Carbon filters should be replaced every 3 to 6 months, following manufacturer recommendations.

 Room Size

-These machines are also labeled with a Clean Air Delivery Rate (CADR).
-This value is influenced by filter efficiency and air flow in cubic feet per minute (CFM).
+These machines are also labeled with CADR.
+This value is influenced by filter efficiency and airflow in cubic feet per minute (CFM).
 The higher the CADR rating, the faster the unit can deliver clean air.
 CADR values can reach a maximum of 450 for smoke and pollen, while 400 is the highest score for dust.

 While CADR is a standard for air purifier performance in the U.S., the values can be misleading for purifiers that contain filters other than standard HEPA filtration.
 Some manufacturers design air purifiers to circulate a lot of air at a faster rate, filtering only the larger contaminants.
-The CADR test does not take into account gases, odors, or volatile organic compounds, which are targeted by carbon filters.
+The CADR test does not take into account gases, odors, or VOCs, which are targeted by carbon filters.

 EPA Rating

-Energy Star is a joint program of the Environmental Protection Agency (EPA) and the Department of Energy (DOE).
+Energy Star is a joint program of the Environmental Protection Agency (EPA) and the Department of Energy.
 The program’s goal is to help customers, businesses, and industries save money and protect the environment using energy-efficient products and practices.

 An Energy Star certification means that the unit uses less energy than standard products.
 These certified energy-efficient appliances usually have lower operating costs and create less air pollution than standard equipment.
 Look for the blue Energy Star logo to find certified products.